Toxic Substances Control Act of 1976: Regulation of existing chemicals

-Currently, existing chemicals on the market are listed in the TSCA Inventory.
-Though tasked with protecting the public from dangerous and potentially carcinogenic substances, some 62,000 chemicals were never tested by the EPA because they were "grandfathered in and statutorily not considered an "unreasonable risk".
+Existing chemicals are those listed in the TSCA Inventory.
+The substances that were placed on the original Inventory (because they were in commerce when TSCA was enacted) were not assessed prior to such listing.
+Rather, TSCA gave EPA authority to assess risk of those existing chemicals, but did not require that EPA do so.
+With the passage of the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA is now required to evaluate all existing chemicals.
 Without testing, TSCA grandfathered the use of these chemicals into TSCA's list of "existing" (as opposed to "new") chemicals.
 For existing chemicals, manufacturers need to generate and report data on risk, manufacturing and processing, adverse health effects, published and unpublished health and safety studies, and "substantial risks". to the EPA Also, if a substance is subject of a Significant New Use Rule (SNUR), a company would have to submit and receive approval of a Significant New Use Notice (SNUN) prior to undertaking the significant new use(s) defined in the SNUR.

-Under section 4, the EPA has the authority to require manufacturers to test existing chemicals, but in each case the EPA must make several formal findings, the first of which is subject to judicial review under the "substantial evidence" standard.
-In particular, the requirement that the EPA determine that the chemical "may present an unreasonable risk" creates a regulatory "Catch-22" as such a determination requires much of the very data that the EPA cannot access or cause to be generated without first making the determination.
-This burden was one of the drivers for changes to Section 4 during the negotiations to reform TSCA.

 In 1989, the EPA issued a final rule under section 6 to ban the manufacturing, importing, and processing of nearly all asbestos-containing products in the USA.
 However, it had only limited success in using the authority granted under TSCA section 6 to control chemicals tested and deemed dangerous to public health.
 The EPA's failure to adequately regulate these chemicals caused strong debates over the legal burden the EPA bears in banning chemicals.
 The EPA has been successful in restricting five chemicals using section 6 authority (PCBs, chlorofluorocarbons, dioxin, asbestos, and hexavalent chromium) in its 38-year history, with the ban on asbestos being partially overturned in 1991.
 EPA has restricting some existing chemicals using Section 5 SNURs.

-As of 2015, 250 of the more than 60,000 existing chemicals have been directly tested by the EPA.
+As of 2015, 250 of the more than 60,000 existing chemicals have been subject to required tested by the EPA.
 140 of those chemicals were tested by regulatory order and 60 were tested after voluntary consent by the manufacturer.
-Additionally, there are 3,000 high production volume (HPV) chemicals, produced or imported in quantities exceeding one million pounds per year These HPV chemicals only constitute one third of existing chemicals, but their high volumes raise concern about the lack of basic hazard information.
-Many environmental groups, such as Natural Resources Defense Council, complain that the EPA is nearly powerless to take regulatory action against dangerous chemicals, even those known to cause cancer or other serious health effects.
+Additionally, there are 3,000 high production volume (HPV) chemicals, produced or imported in quantities exceeding one million pounds per year.
+These HPV chemicals only constitute one third of existing chemicals, but their high volumes raise concern about the lack of basic hazard information.
+Many environmental groups, such as Natural Resources Defense Council, complained that, prior to TSCA reform in 2016, the EPA was nearly powerless to take regulatory action against dangerous chemicals, even those known to cause cancer or other serious health effects.
 The HPV program lead to the generation of new or release of existing data on over 2,200 chemicals.